shoaibrayeen/Heart-Disease-Predictor/README.md

 # Heart-Disease-Predictor
 ## This Application predicts Heart Disease by using different models.
-Here, The data is used from SAheart which resides in ElemStatLearn Libarary.
-Shiny package is used for web application.
+Here, the data is used from SAheart which resides in ElemStatLearn Library.
+Shiny package is used for the web application.
 Logistic and KNN Regression are the classification algorithms to train the data.

 ```
 Shiny is an R package that makes it easy to build interactive web apps